There are about a billion possible symptoms of depression and anxiety.

 Another common mental illness is anxiety.
 Anxiety is actually the most commonly diagnosed mental illness.

 Did you know that anxiety affects about 18% of adults in America each years, but only 36% of those people seek treatment?
-There are a lot of people who are suffering from the symptoms of anxiety.
+There are a lot of people who are suffering from the physical symptoms of anxiety.

 So what are those symptoms?